 Dr. Parker collaborates with investigators across the University, as well as nationally and internationally, on both empirical studies and theoretical and policy analyses.
 With colleagues in the CEP, she offered guidance regarding discovery and management of incidental findings in the use of DNA to identify human remains following natural disasters and armed conflict.
 With colleagues in the Department of Psychiatry, Dr. Parker was involved in a community-based project to investigate the care of elderly living with depression and other severe mood disorders.
 She serves as a co-investigator and ethics consultant on studies involving biobanking and whole exome/genome sequencing in different patient populations.
 With colleagues in India, she is investigating differing conceptions of privacy and analyzing the appropriateness of privacy protection requirements utilized in the US and by the NIH when applied in Indian research and patient care contexts.

 Dr. Parker’s recent research has focused on the ethical management of incidental findings and return of research results, privacy protection, pharmacogenomic research and genomic medicine.
-She served on two NIH Working Groups — Managing Incidental Findings in Human Subjects Research and Managing Incidental Findings and Research Results in Genomic Biobanks & Archives — and provides ethics expertise to the University’s Institute for Personalized Medicine.
-For the National Society for Genetic Counselors, she serves as the bioethics consultant to its Ethics Advisory Group.
-She serves on the Expert Scientific Panel of the Electronic Medical Records and Genomics (eMERGE) Network.
-In 2015, she was appointed as chair of the Genomics and Society Working Group of the National Advisory Council for Human Genome Research for the NHGRI.
+She chaired the Genomics and Society Working Group of the National Advisory Council for Human Genome Research for the NHGRI and served on two NIH Working Groups — Managing Incidental Findings in Human Subjects Research and Managing Incidental Findings and Research Results in Genomic Biobanks & Archives.
+She serves on the Expert Scientific Panel of the Electronic Medical Records and Genomics (eMERGE) Network and provides ethics expertise to the University of Pittsburgh’s Institute for Personalized Medicine.